NidhiDodiya1014/MatchEngine/README.md

 low-latency concurrency), rather than a general-purpose systems project.

-See [`docs/architecture.md`](docs/architecture.md) for the full design rationale, including an honest discussion of where the tail latency in the benchmark actually comes from.
+See [`docs/architecture.md`](docs/architecture.md) for the full design rationale, including a discussion of where the tail latency in the benchmark actually comes from.

 ## Architecture